HRBP role in AI transformation: Why HRBPs must become design leaders

 The future of the HRBP role in AI transformation is defined by a posture shift.

-Traditional HRBP posture includes supporting change after decisions are made, advising on talent impact, and managing organizational implications.
+Traditional HRBP posture: supporting change after decisions are made.
+Advising on talent impact.
+Managing organizational implications.

 The design partner posture looks different.
-HRBPs co-design workflows before deployment, translate AI capability into task reallocation, identify workforce impact early, align pilots to operating model shifts, and partner with IT during build decisions.
+HRBPs co-design workflows before deployment.
+They translate AI capability into task reallocation.
+They identify workforce impact early.
+They align pilots to operating model shifts.
+They partner with IT during build decisions.

 Task-level redesign is the foundation